Bedrooms: Household Safety Checklist

 - Has a window guard been placed on any window that isn’t an emergency exit?

-- Are any night-lights in the room not touching any fabric like bedspreads or curtains?
+- Are nightlights in the room away from any fabric, like bedspreads or curtains?

 - Does your child wear flame-retardant sleepwear?